Table of Contents

 - On the other hand, fatty foods can increase the risk of psychiatric symptoms by modifying the bacteria that inhabit our gut, according to new research.

-- A study in mice showed increased anxiety, memory impairment, repetitive behaviour, and brain inflammation due to a high-fat diet.
+- A study in mice showed increased anxiety, memory impairment, repetitive behavior, and brain inflammation due to a high-fat diet.
 Some fats, however, are categorized as “good.”

 - Omega-3 fatty acids like those found in salmon, for example, can help with some forms of depression.